 Many companies produce absorption commercially, but building them yourself is a much more cost-effective alternative if you have the tools and time.

 1″ x 4″ lumber and R13 denim insulation is easy to work with and leaves you with effective 4″-thick absorption!
+If your handy, check out our guide to building your own acoustic panels.

 Placed in the corners of rooms, bass traps are used to control the low end response of a space.
 In small rooms especially, unwanted buildup of low end material can be a huge problem.

 Ideally, floor-to-ceiling bass trapping straddling each corner of the studio at a 45-degree angle is ideal.
+If you are looking for more guidance on building these out on a budget check out our guide to DIY bass traps for your home studio.

 If you don’t have the space or resources to fill each corner entirely, don’t hesitate to straddle each corner with a panel like the ones mentioned previously in a size that suits your environment.